eduardohki/runlevel0.me/content/_index.md

 - Over ten years of Cloud and Software experience in SaaS, Finance, Healthcare and Manufacturing sectors
 - Organizer of the [**Elixir & Erlang Munich** Meetup](https://www.meetup.com/elixir-munich/)
-- Based in Munich, working fluent in **German, English, and Portuguese**
+- Based in Munich, fluent in **German, English, and Portuguese**

 <a href="/files/CV-Eduardo_Hernacki.pdf" target="_blank" rel="noreferrer noopener">Full resume/CV available here →</a>

 ## Get in Touch

-I'm available for Freelance and Contract Projects across Germany and Europe (remote or hybrid).
+I'm available for Freelance, Contract and Full-Time engagements across Germany and Europe (remote or hybrid).
-If you are looking for support in Software Architecture and Development, AWS/Cloud Strategy, or Interim Technical Leadership, let’s arrange a conversation.
+I support teams and organizations in building robust software architectures, modernizing platforms, and enabling engineering excellence.

 * Email: <a href="mailto:&#115;&#101;&#114;&#118;&#105;&#99;&#101;&#115;&#64;&#114;&#117;&#110;&#108;&#101;&#118;&#101;&#108;&#48;&#046;&#109;&#101;">&#115;&#101;&#114;&#118;&#105;&#99;&#101;&#115;&#64;&#114;&#117;&#110;&#108;&#101;&#118;&#101;&#108;&#48;&#046;&#109;&#101;</a>
 * LinkedIn: [in/eduardohki](https://linkedin.com/in/eduardohki)